Working in Argentina

 Finding work in Argentina as an expat is probably the biggest hurdle facing those relocating to the country.
 Expats who are offered a job in Argentina through a foreign corporation should definitely take up the challenge.
 It is likely that expats will earn a good salary and the company should also sort out all the required visas and work permits.
 Furthermore, those working for a foreign company may not be confronted with such a glaring language barrier.

 Unless expats are employed by a foreign company, they will need to be in possession of a DNI (Documento Nacional de Identidad or National Identity Card).
 Without this, expats are not legally able to work in Argentina.
 Expats can apply for this once they have lived in Argentina for at least two years on a temporary residence visa.

 Job market in Argentina

 Expats moving to Argentina and planning to look for work once there may run into difficulties.
 Job opportunities for expats are limited and local wages can be considerably lower than those some foreigners are accustomed to.
 In Argentina, most of the opportunities for expats are in the big cities, specifically in the banking, IT and oil sectors.

 Alternatively, Teaching English as a Foreign Language (TEFL) is a popular option, but expats should be mindful of the low rates of pay associated with this occupation; it is usually more suitable for singles travelling for a limited time or for students.

 Finding work in Argentina

 Getting a job in Argentina is not an easy task.
-As a general rule, Argentineans are very protective of each other in terms of employment and will always offer work to an Argentinean before a foreigner.
+As a general rule, Argentines are very protective of each other in terms of employment and will always offer work to a local before a foreigner.
 It is also necessary to speak a high level of Spanish in order to qualify for most jobs.

-Expats are advised to do everything in Argentina legally as Argentinians are quite litigious about breaking employment rules.
+Expats are advised to do everything in Argentina legally as Argentines are quite litigious about breaking employment rules.